-- 1. Understand the principles fiber-optic communication, the components and the bandwidth advantages. - 2.
-Understand the properties of the optical fibers and optical components. - 3.
-Understand operation of lasers, LEDs, and detectors. - 4.
-Analyze system performance of optical communication systems. - 5.
+- 1. At the end of the course, students will demonstrate the ability to: - 2.
+Understand the principles fiber-optic communication, the components and the bandwidth advantages. - 3.
+Understand the properties of the optical fibers and optical components. - 4.
+Understand operation of lasers, LEDs, and detectors. - 5.
+Analyze system performance of optical communication systems. - 6.
 Design optical networks and understand non-linear effects in optical fibers.

-UNIT -1Introduction: 07 Hours
+UNIT -1Introduction:

-Introduction to vector nature of light, propagation of light, propagation of light in a cylindrical dielectric rod, Ray model, wavemodel.
+Introduction to vector nature of light, propagation of light, propagation of light in a cylindrical dielectric rod, Ray model, wave model.